turbosquid/puppet_pal/README.md

 module install` call).

-Otherwise, you may pass the `:git` option to specify a git repo, as well as a `:path` option to specify a particular path within that repo.
+Otherwise, you may pass the `:git` option to specify a git repo, as well as a `:path` and/or `:branch` option to specify a particular path within that repo.

 ### forge
 For backward compatibility -- does nothing